ZakBrinlee/FE-Masters-Beginner-Path/Complete Intro to Web Development, v2/course-notes.md

     * action/event to be selected on
     * hover/focus/mouseleave/mouseenter/
     * structural pseudo classes like first-child/nth-child()/etc
+  * Wildcard selector
+    * - '*' will select every element
+    * has no specificity so it will select everything

 **Layout CSS:**
+  * Float is rarely used anymore (I recall learning about Float early in HTML/CSS course)
+  * The BOX MODEL
+    * `inline` - Makes the tag behave like text.
+Keeps it inline, doesn't respect ht, wt, padding, margins etc.
+    * `block` - Takes the whole line to itself and respects css attributes.
+    * `inline-block` - Layout behavior of inline but respects attributes like block
+    * `flex` - `inline-flex` - Similar to block, affects how interior tags are layed out
+    * `grid` - `inline-grid` - more advanced control over tags inside.
+    * `table` - table style layout formatting
+  * Height, Weight, Padding, Border, and Margin
+    * Cannot be manipulated if something is `display: inline`
+  * Content Box - Does not include border or padding
+    * makes sizing things difficult because you need to do extra work to calculate the padding/border measurements when sizing
+    * Need to set everything to `box-sizing: border-box` See TIPS NOTES
+  * Flex - flex will control all of the children of the element - * applies to parent container *
+    * `flex-direction` - this will control the direction of the child elements order
+      * Think in terms of columns and rows.
+What element goes where
+    * `justify-content` - horizontal alignment control, `flex-start`, `flex-end` is left and right, `center`, `space-between`, `space-around`
+    * `align-items` - vertical alignment control - `stretch`, `center`, `start`, and `end`
+      * will stretch the height and width values with stretch

 **Effective Patterns for Writing CSS:**
+  * Majority of `<link>` tags will be to import style sheets
+  * Browser stops and waits for `<link>` to download.
+  * When to use Cascade
+    * When you need graniular control over a styled element
+    * Should keep in same page/sheet if possible

 **Project: HTML & CSS:**